 Provide a forum for NPCC review, coordination, and submission of regional comments to existing or proposed NERC Reliability Standards when posted for NERC “Open Process Review.”

-Provide a forum for NPCC to participate, solicit and provide Regional comments on Standard Authorization Requests (“SARs”) and their respective Reliability Standards in accordance with the NERC Standard Development Processes Manual.
+Provide a forum for NPCC to participate, solicit and provide Regional comments on Standard Authorization Requests (“SARs”) and their respective Reliability Standards in accordance with the NERC SPM.

 Provide a forum for NPCC to participate in and be kept aware of emerging risks from the NERC Reliability Issues Steering Committee (“RISC”) and Reliability and Security Technical Committee (“RSTC”).